briandunn/flatware/README.md

 Ruby FFI isn't getting along with the latest ZMQ formula.
 A tweaked version is available in the Hashrocket tap.

+Note: this version is only compatible with macOS 10.12.

 ```sh
 brew tap hashrocket/formulas
 brew install hashrocket/formulas/zeromq